ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 ### Disagreement between plots and Shapiro-Wilk test
 So, what happens when the plots say that the data aren't normally distributed, but Shapiro-Wilk test disagree?
 Or vice versa?

 For *small sample sizes*, the histograms rarely resemble the shape of a normal distribution, and that's fine.
 As soon as one increases the sample size, the shape of the distribution converges to that of the underlying distribution.
-On the other hand, the Shapiro-Wilk test correctly implies normality, as you can see in the p-values of the following plot.
+On the other hand, the Shapiro-Wilk test correctly implies normality, as you can see in the *p*-values of the following plot.

 <p align="center">
 <img style="width: 80%; height: 80%" src="{{ site.url }}/images/shapiro1.png" alt="Shapiro Wilk test">